 While studying Chinese, I’ve found the majority of teachers and learning materials are recorded by women.

 As a guy, I’d obviously prefer to avoid developing a feminine speaking style.

 You can follow their curriculum which is separated into three parts: Beginner (A1), Intermediate (A2), and Advanced (B1-B2).

 Alternatively, you can get sentences from their phrasebook which is separated by category.
 There are several of these including health, restaurants, weather, asking for help and more.

-Last, and most difficult, you can record yourself answering a question or describing an image.
+Last, and most difficult, you can record yourself answering a question, describing an image, or using their freestyle mode.
 This is a great way to improve not just your pronunciation but word choice and sentence structure as well.